 Allowance for Credit Losses.
 A majority of our accounts receivable are derived from sales to large multinational semiconductor and electronics manufacturers throughout the world.
 We maintain an allowance for credit losses for expected uncollectible accounts receivable, which is recorded as an offset to accounts receivable and changes in such are classified as selling, general and administrative ("SG&A") expense in the Consolidated Statements of Income.
 We assess collectability by reviewing accounts receivable on a collective basis where similar risk characteristics exist and on an individual basis when we identify specific customers with known disputes or collectability issues.
-The estimate of expected credit losses considers historical credit losses information that is adjusted for current conditions and reasonable and supportable forecasts.
-The allowance for credit losses recognized on accounts receivable were not significant as of June 30, 2023 and 2022.
+The estimate of expected credit losses considers historical credit loss information that is adjusted for current conditions and reasonable and supportable forecasts.
+The allowance for credit losses is reviewed on a quarterly basis to assess the adequacy of the allowance.
+Our assessment considered estimates of expected credit and collectability trends.
+The credit losses recognized on accounts receivable were not significant as of June 30, 2023 and 2022.
 Volatility in market conditions and evolving credit trends are difficult to predict and may cause variability that may have a material impact on our allowance for credit losses in future periods.